siran/writing/books/The Emergence of Self/The Emergence of Self - 004 The Hard Problem Is a Translation Problem.md

 point is that the loop can carry higher-order imprints built from lower-order ones.

+The same applies to taste.
+The taste of salt is not an ornamental glow added to salt processing after the fact.
+It is the way a salt-related imprint steers the loop from within.
+If salt were wholly without felt character for the loop, it would not guide appetite, aversion, memory, comparison, or expectation in the same lived way.
+The qualitative side is therefore not an extra problem laid on top of steering.
+It is part of how steering is carried by the loop.

+This also helps with one source of confusion.
+Nothing in the argument requires that all loops internally realize the same imprint in exactly the same felt manner.
+People already differ.
+Synesthesia shows that the same worldly pattern can be coupled to very different internal organizations.
+Artificial stimulation shows that experience can be produced by routes other than the ordinary sensory one.
+Even without pathology or experiment, no one has ever shown that the redness of red is internally identical across all observers.
+TEOS does not need that assumption.
+What matters is that the imprint is detailed enough to guide the loop's recognition, discrimination, and response.

 Color, idea, and body belong to the same family in this respect.
 The lived body is not the bare physical support any more than the idea of red is a wavelength.
 All are imprints through which the loop organizes and recognizes itself and its